LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 :ref:`settings_file <flag_settings_file>` flag is set to ``allow``.
 When no settings files are found, Logtalk will use the default compiler flag values set on the backend Prolog compiler adapter files.
-When limitations of the backend Prolog compiler or on the operating-system prevent Logtalk from finding the settings files, these can always be loaded manually after Logtalk startup.
+When limitations of the backend Prolog compiler or the operating-system prevent Logtalk from finding the settings files, these can always be loaded manually after Logtalk startup.